-And let’s not forget the lack of attention that marital rape, and same sex rape gets!
+And let’s not forget the lack of attention that marital rape and same-sex rape gets!
 How the victims and survivors are erased even from the statistics and data if they are non-binary or inter-sex.
 Let’s not forget how we shame men and indulge in Homophobia if both the victim and the rapist are men.
-Let’s not forget how we never talk about rape in scenarios where both the perpetuator and the victim are women.
+Let’s not forget how we never talk about rape in scenarios where both the perpetrator and the victim are women.

 hair to hold

 like any monster I've